tahiyasalam/ENM531-1/README.md

-# ENM531: Data-driven modeling and Probabilistic Scientific Computing

 ### Course Description

 We will revisit classical scientific computing from a statistical learning viewpoint.
 In this new computing paradigm, differential equations, conservation laws, and data act as complementary agents in a predictive modeling pipeline.
-This course aims explore the potential of modern machine learning as a unifying computational tool that enables learning models from experimental data, inferring solutions to differential equations, blending information from a hierarchy of models,  quantifying uncertainty in computations, and efficiently optimizing complex engineering systems.
+This course aims explore the potential of modern machine learning as a unifying computational tool that enables learning models from experimental data, inferring solutions to differential equations, blending information from a hierarchy of models  quantifying uncertainty in computations, and efficiently optimizing complex engineering systems.

 Specific topics to be covered span recent developments in supervised and unsupervised learning: nonlinear regression/classification with deep neural networks, multi-fidelity modeling and computation under uncertainty using Gaussian processes, Bayesian optimization, convolutional and recurrent neural networks, model reduction using principal component analysis, variational auto-encoders, and probabilistic latent variable models.
 The effectiveness of these tools will be demonstrated through several engineering applications including examples in fluid dynamics, heat transfer, design optimization, and modeling of cardiovascular flows.